 Sri Lanka, a tiny tropical island off India’s southern tip, witnessed a tourism boom in the years following the end of its civil war in 2009.
 And that’s really no surprise: its lowland jungles, cloud-piercing mountains and tea-swathed hillsides all vie for your attention alongside a seemingly endless supply of untouched beaches.
 In a single trip, you can track leopards, clamber over colonial forts and plunge into caves filled with ancient Sinhalese treasures – and finish each day with rice and curry, the classic Sri Lankan feast.

-A decade of peace came to an abrupt end earlier this year when a series of explosions rocked Negombo, Batticaloa and the capital Colombo, and in the aftermath, the Foreign and Commonwealth Office (FCO) advised against all but essential travel.
+A decade of peace came to an abrupt end earlier this year when a series of explosions rocked Negombo, Batticaloa and the capital Colombo, and in the aftermath, governments around the world advised against all but essential travel.
 In a country that depends on tourism, this was a devastating blow, felt most keenly by the local guides and tuk-tuk drivers whose income disappeared virtually overnight.

-Since then the restrictions have been lifted, and while security remains high and there are still precautions in place (see the FCO website for the latest information), travellers have begun to return.
+Since then the restrictions have been lifted, and while security remains high and there are still precautions in place, travellers have begun to return.
 And now is the time to go: prices are low and Sri Lanka’s most popular attractions – among them wildlife-rich Yala National Park and the remarkable clifftop citadel of Sigiriya – are refreshingly crowd-free.
 What's more, the country is planning to cut visa charges for overseas travellers including those visiting from the UK for a period of 6 months.

 To get you started planning a trip, we’ve picked out some of our top places to visit in Sri Lanka.